lqc/thinkcspy/source/pygame.rst

 we'll be able to find the mouse position and information about the state of the mouse buttons in the dictionary attached to the event.
-Similarly, if the event is KEYDOWN, we can learn from the dictionary whick key went down, and whether any modifier keys (shift, control, alt, etc.) are also down.
+Similarly, if the event is KEYDOWN, we can learn from the dictionary which key went down, and whether any modifier keys (shift, control, alt, etc.) are also down.
 You also get events when the game window becomes active (i.e. gets focus) or loses focus.